johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 6. If you could go back in time and invest in one stock from 1/2/2014 - 12/29/2017, which would you choose?
 7. What % gain would you realize?

-### ETL Pipeline
+### Data Pipeline
 <img width="338" alt="image" src="https://github.com/user-attachments/assets/2728a69b-3b2d-42ad-8d72-464625f65ea2">

+I ingested and transformed the data in MS Fabric using Dataflows and I migrated the data from Fabric to SQL Server using Copy activities.

 ### Analysis
 The images of SQL code can be seen on the left-hand side.
 They are named "Q1.png" for Question 1, "Q2.png" for Question 2 etc.

-The resultset of the code is shown beneath the code in each image.
+The resultset is shown beneath the code in each image.

 ### Insights
 1. The largest trading volume occurred on Feb 24, 2014.
 [Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q1.png).